chains-lab/sso-svc/docs/web/docs/SessionAttributes.md

 ### NewSessionAttributes

-`func NewSessionAttributes(accountId string, client string, ip string, createdAt time.Time, lastUsed time.Time, ) *SessionAttributes`
+`func NewSessionAttributes(userId string, client string, ip string, createdAt time.Time, lastUsed time.Time, ) *SessionAttributes`

 NewSessionAttributes instantiates a new SessionAttributes object This constructor will assign default values to properties that have it defined,